 You need to do two things.
 First, attract as much attention as possible as fast as you can.
-I never go on a boat without a knife, flash light and whistle on my person.
+I never go on a boat without a knife, flashlight and whistle on me.
 The light and the whistle are to attract attention.
 The knife is to cut me away from the line I am tangled in that is dragging me below the water.

-Secondly, if the boat continues to steam way, start saving yourself - and that starts with conserving energy and heat.
+Secondly, if the boat continues to steam away, start saving yourself - and that starts with conserving energy and heat.
 Eventually, someone will start to look for you.
 Don't panic and waste life-sustaining energy.
-Assume the HELP position or at least float with your arms across your chest and your legs crossed.
+Assume the HELP position or at least float with your arms across your chest and your legs crossed (see "Rescue, Recovery and Re-Warm - the Maritime 3 R's")

 If you slip below the water, don't thrash and waste energy.
 Lie there for a few seconds and then dog paddle up.
 Get back in the prone position and start over.
-If the water isn't too cold, you can do this for hours.